zvada/technology/docs/release/old-release-removal.md

 Policy
 ------

-We should delete a release series only when needing to download a package from that series is improbable.
+We should remove a release series only when needing to download a package from that series is improbable.
 I propose the following rule:

-Delete a release series when the _following_ series is completely out of support.
-For example, OSG 3.1 can be deleted when OSG 3.2 is out of support, and OSG 3.2 can be deleted when OSG 3.3 is out of support.
+Remove a release series when the _following_ series is completely out of support.
+For example, OSG 3.1 can be removed when OSG 3.2 is out of support, and OSG 3.2 can be removed when OSG 3.3 is out of support.

 Tasks
 -----

-Deleting a release series requires work from both Operations and Software & Release.
+Removing a release series requires work from both Operations and Software & Release.
 The first step is to create a JIRA ticket in the SOFTWARE project to track the work.